IowaDave/ATTiny85_Battery_Sleep/README.md

 * Positive 3-volts to the VCC pin of the Tiny85
 * Negative to the common ground bus.

-If all goes well, the LED will blink at approximately one-second intervals. it is interesting to note, regarding the voltage data below, that the LED would have been "on" and consuming current approximately half of the time.
+If all goes well, the LED will blink at approximately one-second intervals.
+It is interesting to note, regarding the voltage data below, that the LED would have been "on" and consuming current approximately half of the time.

 ## Results
 Voltage of the batteries was measured at intervals of elapsed hours: